 The markets in which we compete for sales of networking equipment, software and services are extremely competitive, particularly the market for sales to communications service providers.
 Competition in these markets is based on any one or a combination of the following factors: price, product features and functionality, manufacturing capability and lead-times, incumbency and existing business relationships, scalability and the ability of products to meet the immediate and future network requirements of customers.
 A small number of very large companies have historically dominated our industry.
 These competitors have substantially greater financial, technical and marketing resources, greater manufacturing capacity and better established relationships with telecommunications carriers and other potential customers than we do.
 Consolidation activity among large networking equipment providers has caused some of our competitors to grow even larger, which may increase their strategic advantages.
-In recent years, Alcatel acquired Lucent, Nokia and Siemens combined their communications service provider businesses to create a new joint venture, and Ericsson acquired certain telecommunications business assets of Marconi.
 These transactions may adversely affect our competitive position.